Career Guide

 The path to becoming a Colorado game warden follows five core steps:

-1. Meet the baseline — Confirm U.S. citizenship, age 21, education (Bachelor's degree or equivalent combination), and a clean background for Colorado.
+- Lock in the basics — U.S. citizenship, the minimum age of 21, bachelor's degree or equivalent combination, and a clean record are the entry bar in Colorado.

-2. Complete education or qualifying experience — Bachelor's degree or equivalent combination.
+- Satisfy the education or experience requirement — Bachelor's degree or equivalent combination.

-3. Apply and pass the entrance exams — Colorado Parks and Wildlife administers a written exam, physical agility test, oral interview, and background investigation.
+- Submit your application and clear the exam battery — The Colorado Parks and Wildlife stages a written test, physical agility assessment, oral board, and background investigation.

-4. Graduate from the academy — Complete the Colorado Peace Officer Standards and Training (POST) Academy program.
+- Earn your academy diploma — Finish the Colorado Peace Officer Standards and Training (POST) Academy program.

 For the full nationwide walkthrough, see our how to become a game warden guide.